RecursiveCarrot/neuron-length-estimation/readme.md

 <img src="https://github.com/pmRed/neuron-length-estimation/blob/master/sample/overlay-example.jpg?raw=true" width="200">

 Our aim is to trace out the neuron tendrils algorithmically and then measure how well these traces align with the grid.
-For example, you can approximate this by looking at the integrated cosine similarity between the grid axes and neuron tendril paths.

 Research Log:
 - Preprocessed the images, cleaning up noise where possible.